“Wait and see is not an option; it’s a death sentence.”

 While the McKinsey report centers on best practices for organizing a business to make quicker, more informed decisions, the underlying trend is how companies must brace for when a variety of forces, including technology initiatives, inevitably change how a company does business.
 Conversely, we feel that organizations’ technology and IT initiatives also must be able to adapt to significant – and inevitable – business changes.

 Some of the advice in the McKinsey article, then, extends beyond the notion of “right people, right places” and is just as useful when considering an integration strategy that delivers similar operational and organizational agility.

-Here are three truths, culled from “Organizing for the age of urgency,” that help explain how integration technology enables urgency, agility, and greater business value.
+Here are three truths, culled from “Organizing for the age of urgency,” that help explain how integration technology enables greater urgency, greater business agility, and greater business value.

 - “The more interconnected your organization … the easier it will be to sustain high performance in a world of uncertainty, speed, and disruption.”

 While this specific sentence in the article was about decision making and leadership structure, it speaks to the processes that drive a business.
 When one component in your supply chain suddenly changes (new steel/aluminum tariffs or a weather-related supply shortage, for instance), companies with visibility into that change can quickly react and limit its effects downstream.